Miami Circle

 The Miami Circle, also known as The Miami River Circle, Brickell Point, or The Miami Circle at Brickell Point Site, is an archaeological site in Brickell, Miami, Florida.
 It consists of a perfect circle measuring 38 feet (11.5m) of 600 postmolds that contain 24 holes or basins cut into the limestone bedrock, on a coastal spit of land, surrounded by a large number of other 'minor' holes.
-It is the only known evidence of a prehistoric permanent structure cut into the bedrock in the Eastern United States, and considerably predates other known permanent settlements on the East Coast.
+It predates other known permanent settlements on the East Coast.
 It is believed to have been the location of a structure, built by the Tequesta (also Tekesta) Indians, in what was possibly their capital.
-Discovered in 1998, the site is believed to be somewhere between 1,700 and 2,000 years old.
+Discovered in 1998, the site is believed to be somewhere between 1,700 and 2,700 years old.

-HistoryMiami, then known as the Historical Museum of Southern Florida, signed a 44-year lease of the site in March 2008, with plans to offer tours beginning in Spring 2009.

 On February 5, 2002, the site was listed on the National Register of Historic Places.
 It was declared a National Historic Landmark on January 16, 2009.

 On February 3, 2014, the Miami Herald reported additional postholes had been excavated in Downtown Miami, further indicating presence of ancient habitation.